ivan-brko/Gamayun/readme.md

 <a name="usage"></a>
 ## Usage
 Although you can clone this project, build it and use it like that, the easiest way to set things up is with Docker.
+In fact, if you just want to use Gamayun, this repository is not even necessary (except for documentation in _readme.md_) as there is a Docker image for Gamayun application which you can use.

 <a name="docker-prereqs"></a>
 ### Docker prerequisites